Daxvshah11/gRPC-Stripe/README.md

 ### Payment Gateway Server

-* Only ONE, always
+* Only ONE, always!
+Never goes Offline

-* It can go offline!

-* Only Gateway server has the `Interceptors`, and Bank servers dont have it
+* Gateway server has the `Interceptors`, namely Auth & Logging.
+Thus, assuming that both the functionalities are performed at Gateway itself and so, Bank servers dont have to do it